The days of Kaizen activities are like the highlight of Apollo 13

 Japan is often said to be lowest in labor productivity in the OECD countries.
 Many Japanese people believe the low labor productivity hampers economic growth, and blame themselves for that.
 I don’t agree at all with such an idea.
 The truth is completely opposite.
 Our labor productivity just looks low because of the slow growth economy of Japan.
 Simply, this is the failure of the government policy.
 The Japanese government has not done anything effective to stop deflation for about 30 years.
 It is just manipulated by the Ministry of Finance (my old work place, though) that ignorantly keeps on warning the possibility of inflation by increasing the balance of government bonds.

-I believe we private companies basically have been doing our very best, but whether Japan is low in labor productivity is not my point today.
+I believe we private companies basically have been doing our very best, but whether Japan is actually low in labor productivity is not my point today.
 As I was writing before, we don’t need to get heated any more with productivity improvement because we don’t know if it will bring happiness to our lives in the end.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.